petersid2022/master-thesis/notes.md

 ### Adaptive Draft Length for llama.cpp

 llama.cpp uses **fixed** `--draft-max` and `--draft-min` parameters.
-This is a known weakness.
-The optimal draft length depends on context difficulty -- easy tokens (boilerplate, code patterns) should draft long, hard tokens (reasoning, rare words) should draft short or not at all.
+The optimal draft length depends on context difficulty.
+> Easy tokens (boilerplate, code patterns) should draft long, hard tokens (reasoning, rare words) should draft short or not at all.

 * Implement an entropy-based or lightweight prediction-head approach (inspired by [SpecDec++](https://arxiv.org/abs/2405.19715) or [AdaEDL](https://proceedings.mlr.press/v262/agrawal24a.html)) directly in llama.cpp's speculative pipeline.
-AdaEDL is particularly attractive because it's **training-free** -- it uses an entropy-based lower bound on acceptance probability to decide when to stop drafting.
-This means you don't need to train anything, just instrument the existing draft loop.
+AdaEDL is particularly attractive because it's **training-free**

+* It uses an entropy-based lower bound on acceptance probability to decide when to stop drafting.
+This means we don't need to train anything, just instrument the existing draft loop.

 * 10-57% improvement over static draft lengths according to the AdaEDL paper.

-* This is **profile-guided optimization** -- you're using runtime statistics (token entropy) to make scheduling decisions, exactly like a PGO-enabled compiler uses branch frequency data.
+* This is **profile-guided optimization**, using runtime statistics (token entropy) to make scheduling decisions, exactly like a PGO-enabled compiler uses branch frequency data.

 ### Tree-Structured Drafting in llama.cpp

-llama.cpp currently does **linear** speculative drafting -- one sequence of draft tokens.
+llama.cpp currently does **linear** speculative drafting (one sequence of draft tokens).
 Research shows that **tree-structured** drafting (where you branch at uncertain positions) dramatically improves acceptance rates.
 [TALON](https://arxiv.org/abs/2601.07353) achieves up to 5.16x speedup by adaptively constructing deep-and-narrow trees for deterministic contexts and shallow-and-wide trees for uncertain ones.

 * Implement a basic tree-structured draft in llama.cpp with adaptive branching.
 The key challenge is implementing **tree attention** for verification efficiently in GGML (llama.cpp's tensor library).
-This is non-trivial but it's exactly the kind of systems work that makes a strong ECE thesis.

-* This is **speculative execution with branch fan-out** -- instead of predicting one path, you execute multiple paths and discard the wrong ones, just like a superscalar processor.
+* This is **speculative execution with branch fan-out**.
+Instead of predicting one path, we execute multiple paths and discard the wrong ones, just like a superscalar processor.

 ### Heterogeneous CPU/GPU Scheduling for Edge

-There's a very recent paper (February 2026) -- [Compiler-Assisted Speculative Sampling for Accelerated LLM Inference on Heterogeneous Edge Devices](https://arxiv.org/abs/2602.08060) -- that does exactly what the thesis introduction describes: using compiler-style cost models to partition draft/target model execution across CPU and GPU on edge SoCs.
+There's a very recent paper (February 2026) ([Compiler-Assisted Speculative Sampling for Accelerated LLM Inference on Heterogeneous Edge Devices](https://arxiv.org/abs/2602.08060)) that does exactly what the thesis introduction describes: using compiler-style cost models to partition draft/target model execution across CPU and GPU on edge SoCs.
 They got 1.68x speedup on ARM Cortex-A + Mali GPU.

-* Build an analytical cost model for llama.cpp that decides at runtime whether to use speculative decoding at all, and if so, how to partition work across available compute (CPU threads, GPU if available, even NPU on newer hardware). llama.cpp already supports hybrid CPU/GPU execution via layer offloading -- we'd extend this with speculation-aware scheduling.
+* Build an analytical cost model for llama.cpp that decides at runtime whether to use speculative decoding at all, and if so, how to partition work across available compute (CPU threads, GPU if available, even NPU on newer hardware).

-* This is underexplored.
-Most speculative decoding research assumes beefy GPUs.
-The edge/CPU story is wide open.

-### EAGLE-3 Support in llama.cpp

-llama.cpp **does not support EAGLE models** ([issue #15305](https://github.com/ggml-org/llama.cpp/issues/15305)). vLLM, TRT-LLM, and SGLang all do.
-EAGLE-3 delivers 2-2.5x speedup over autoregressive decoding.
-This is the single most requested speculative decoding feature in the llama.cpp community.

-* Implement EAGLE-3 model loading and inference in llama.cpp.
-This requires understanding the EAGLE architecture (a lightweight draft head that reuses the target model's hidden states as features) and integrating it into GGML's graph execution.

-* This would likely be merged upstream and would be your most visible open-source contribution.
-It's also a natural comparison point for your thesis experiments.

-### Energy-Aware Speculative Decoding

-Your abstract mentions energy consumption, which almost nobody benchmarks rigorously.
-Most papers only report tokens/second or latency.

-* Instrument llama.cpp to measure actual energy consumption (via RAPL on Intel, or power sensors on ARM) under different speculative decoding configurations.
-Then build a scheduler that optimizes for an **energy-latency Pareto frontier** rather than pure speed.
-Sometimes the fastest configuration wastes energy on rejected drafts -- a smarter policy might accept slightly higher latency for significantly lower energy.

-* Edge deployment, battery-powered devices, sustainability arguments.
-This is a differentiator that no other speculative decoding paper does well.
+> llama.cpp already supports hybrid CPU/GPU execution via layer offloading -> extend this with speculation-aware scheduling.

 ### Relative Papers